***Warning, the following may contain spoilers for Shoujo Kageki Revue Starlight. Reader discretion is advised.***

 There was good stuff in Shoujo Kageki Revue Starlight.
 For one, this series employed a genre combination I would love to see more of – music and action.

-Throughout my time with LofZOdyssey Anime Reviews, I have seen a decent amount from the music genre (results have varied).
+Throughout my time with Anime Hajime, I have seen a decent amount from the music genre (results have varied).
 I must admit, most of the musically based shows I’ve watched have involved idol groups or school or both in some way.

 Revue Starlight, from the start of episode one, had a familiar feel to it that – and I need to be honest – did not grab my attention.